kingtochan/NotionistWidget/README.md

 Open-source macOS desktop widget that lists upcoming rows from a Notion database.
 Supported columns are **Name** (title), optional **Date** (date), and optional **Status** (select).
 The widget refreshes from Notion every 30 minutes.

+Inspired by the lack of widget tool that directly show Notion database, Notionist Widget is designed for keeping track of to-do lists or project timelines in Notion to increase productivity.

 ---

 ## Install